-Occupying a prominent site on the Keele University Science and Innovation Park, the Digital Research and Enterprise Centre (DREC) will showcase the University’s world-leading research and teaching on digital themes and technology, acting as a demonstrator for Smart Energy, Cities and Transport and promoting the highest sustainability standards.
+Occupying a prominent site on the Keele University Science and Innovation Park, the Digital Research and Enterprise Centre (DREC) showcases the University’s world-leading research and teaching on digital themes and technology, acting as a demonstrator for Smart Energy, Cities and Transport and promoting the highest sustainability standards.

 Design Approach

-The new Keele University Innovation Centre 7 will be located in a 4,500 sq m building on the Keele University Science and Innovation Park, showcasing world-leading researching and teaching on digital themes and technology.
+The new Keele University Innovation Centre 7 is located in a 4,500 sq m building on the Keele University Science and Innovation Park, showcasing world-leading researching and teaching on digital themes and technology.

 Academics, researchers and businesses will co-locate in shared spaces which facilitates the exchange of ideas in a collaborative, interdisciplinary environment, aided by a core team of ‘Digital Experts’ who will provide the skills and knowledge to support users to develop their businesses and research themes.
 This will encourage local economic growth of both large global businesses and small and medium sized enterprises, improving local healthcare and putting the region at the heart of the UK’s transition to lower carbon economy.